vealylai/1DInterface/Interface1D/A_Joystick/readme.md

 digitalWrite(LED_BUILTIN, LOW); // turn the LED off by making the voltage LOW delay(100); // wait for a second
 ```

+## 2.5 Reset

+Because the keyboard functionality uses the serial port, which is also how we program the Arduino, you might get into a situation where the serial port is outputting numbers and doesn't let you reprogram the Arduino.

+If this happens, connect a wire from the **RST (reset)** pin to ground.
+Then start upload and disconnect the reset wire.
+You might need to do this a few times to get the timing right.

+**The Short Story: when using a Leonardo, only have it output serial commands once the user does something like press a button.
+If you have it output all the time by default, you will get into this situation.**

 ## 3. Add a Button